chao-mu/djf/README.md

 See reference implementation for code example.

+# Readers

+Currently the only known reader of a .jif is the decoder.

 # Pronunciation

 While pronunciation of the Dot Jif Format varries, the creator has come out to say publically that it is pronounced as the extension suggests, .jif.